-- When discovering a relationship between concepts (codes), categories and dimensions - write a memo! - Code Memos are linked to one or several codes, categories or relationships - the idea is fleeting, your data is not! - Code Memos or paper to publish?
+- When discovering a relationship between concepts (codes), categories and dimensions write a memo! - · Code Memos are linked to one or several codes, categories or relationships - Write Code Memos immediately when the idea(s) strike(s) you!
+Do NOT wait the idea is fleeting, your data is not! - Code Memos or paper to publish?
 No form requirement only structure required!